co3moz/whiroth/README.md

 console.log(result.out); // 3
 ```

-if you enjoy this in browser;
+if you want to enjoy this in browser;

 ```
 bower install whiroth --save